toshikurauchi/pythonds/_sources/AnaliseDeAlgoritmos/QuestoesDeDiscussao.rst

              for k in range(n):
                 k = 2 + 2

 #.
-Give the Big-O performance of the following code fragment:
+Dê a performance em notação O do seguinte fragmento de código:

    ::